 The shutter speed is the setting that brings more creativity to the images, the same photograph shot at a different speed can make it look like another place.

-The result is a completely different photograph and surely more interesting than the one you could have taken at 1/1000.
+The result would be an entirely different photograph and indeed more interesting than the one you could have taken at 1/1000.

 The aim of this exercise is that you don’t get used to getting the photo accepted as “good” because it comes out completely frozen.
 Play with the shutter speed and forget point 4 for now, take advantage of digital photography and have fun.

 It’s the best way to gain full control of your camera.
 Select manual mode and forget about automatic programs.

 Shoot in broad daylight at ISO 3200 and lower until you get a good exposure.
 Now change the shutter speed and shoot at 1/30, then 2 seconds or 1/200.
 You choose; it is again about getting the correct exposure.
 As you know, the diaphragm also affects the luminosity; open as much as your lens allows and close it while you look at how the light changes.